TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 12:49:45 EST 2023

 Typefounder in Lyon.
 His work can be found in Épreuves des caracteres de la fonderie de Louis Vernange, fondeur&graveur de caracteres d'imprimerie (Lyon, Place de la Charité [ca. 1780]).
 [Google] [More] ⦿

 Loyson had his own foundry in Paris from 1727-1728.
 In 1728, he joined his foundry with that of Briquet, and Briquet and Loyson thrived from 1728 until 1751.
 Briquet had died some time in that period, and Loyson married Briquet's widow.
 Loyson and Veuve Briquet operated from 1751 until 1758, when the foundry, after a brief one-year passage to widow Briquet's son, was left to Vincent Cappon, Loyson's student.
-The foundry made the angular Gaelic manuscript face Paris (1732-1751).
+The foundry made the angular Gaelic manuscript typeface Paris (1732-1751).
 A draft digitization (Páris) exists.
 Audin's account.
-Cover of the 1728 specimen book by Loyson.
-Cover of the 1751 specimen book of Briquet and Loyson, which also covered Irish, Hebrew and Greek.
-[Google] [More] ⦿

 One of the oldest type foundries, founded by Paulus John Christian Egenolff (1502-1555), who was a printer in Strasbourg (1528-1530) and later in Frankfurt, where he was the first book printer.
 After his death, until 1572, his foundry was headed by family members, Magdalena, Barbara and Maria Egenolff.
 In 1572, punchcutter Jacob Sabon (d.
 1580) took over after marrying Judith Egenolff, Christian's only daughter, in 1571.
 The widow remarries with Konrad Berner, a typefounder.
 Upon his death in 1606, the foundry is left to his son Hans Berner who dies in 1626.
 His daughter Katharina Berner takes over and marries Johann Luther in 1629, son of Friedrich Luther and family of Martin Luther.
 Out of this marriage was born Johann Erasmus Luther (1642-1683), who marries Anna Katharina Hoffmann.
 Their son is Johann Nikolaus Luther (1662-1740), a lawyer.
 His son is a doctor in law, Heinrich Ehrenfried Luther (1700-1770), and the latter's son is also a doctor in law, Johann Nikolaus Luther (1732-1805).

 Goldsmith in Valencia, who cut some printing characters between 1780 and 1784 in response to an order of the "Real Sociedad Económica Valenciana de Amigos del Pais".
-He started a press and a foundry in Valencia in 1784.
-His fonts include a modern transitional typeface that is being revived, recovered and digitized by Josep "Pep" Patau Bellart in Barcelona.
-[Google] [More] ⦿
+He started a press and a foundry in Valencia in 1784, and died in 1831.
+His fonts include a modern transitional typeface that is was revived, recovered and digitized by Josep "Pep" Patau Bellart in Barcelona as Peleguer (2009).

 Matthias, or Matthieu, Rosart is the son of J.F.
 Rosart, who carried on with his father's foundry in Brussels after his death in 1777.
 Before that, he had a rough relationship with his father, lived for a while in Amsterdam, and even worked for a competing typefounder in Brussels, J.L. de Boubers starting in 1772.
 In 1789, Matthias Rosart published his specimen book, Epreuve des caractères.
 There he announces that he can supply all the fonts and fleurons to be found in the catalogue of his father.
 This seems to indicate [according to Baudin and Hoeflake] that the foundries of de Boubers and J.F.
 Rosart in Brussels joined.
 Indeed, in December 1779, we also find an Epreuve de la Fonderie de la Veuve Decellier, successeur de Jacques-François Rosart.
 Troisième édition augmentée.
 A Bruxelles, rue ditte Vinckt, près du Marché aux Grains, which reproduces all typefaces and fleurons of J.-F. Rosart.
 On page 12 of "Blackletter" (Peter Bain and Paul Shaw, 1998), Matthias Rosart is credited with Gros Romain Civilité (1777, Brussels), one of the most readable Fraktur fonts.
 [Google] [More] ⦿

-Nicolas Gando is often associated with upright connected script style.
-Digital versions include Gando Ronde (a formal script by H.J.
+Nicolas Gando is often associated with the upright connected script style.
+Digital versions of his typefaces include Gando Ronde (a formal script by H.J.
 Hunziker and Matthew Carter in 1970; Linotype), French 111 (at Bitstream) and Gando BT (at Bitstream).
 Typo Upright / Linoscript is a genetically slightly different family of rondes (compare the k's).
 [Google] [MyFonts] [More] ⦿

 P. Moreau / Veuve Hérissant

-The print shop and foundry of Pierre Moreau was operational in Paris from 1640-1792.
+The print shop and foundry of Pierre Moreau was operational in Paris from 1640 until 1792.
 It had various directors, listed here in chronological order:

 Paulus John Christian Egenolff